 August 30 - September 4, 2017 in the Gay Village of Montréal.
 Six days/nights, fantasy-filled pan-sexual adventures/ fabulous international fetish holiday.
 Movie-themed events/ activities, after-parties, dining, shopping, performances, fashion show, street fair, Expo Kink + crazy fetish photo tour.
 Hosts: Hotel Gouverneurs, 1415 St-Hubert; Hotel Lord Berri, 1199 Berri.

-Early October, 2017, 27th edition dance events, Canadian Thanksgiving/ US Columbus Day Weekend.
+October 5-9, 2017, 27th edition dance events, Canadian Thanksgiving/ US Columbus Day Weekend.
 Internationally renowned DJs/ artists, performers, interactive art event.
 Main event SUN Oct 8.
 BBCM Foundation has organized the festival for 27 years to support organizations providing direct assistance to people with HIV/AIDS.
 Details at website:

 November 22-26, 2017, International festival dedicated to animation in all its forms, from heritage films to new media by way of current production.
 Over five days, Montreal moves to the rhythms of animation!
 A unique event in Quebec, the festival celebrates an art form that has long brought international recognition to Quebec and to Canada.

 November - December, 2017 (TBC), 10 days of screenings at: Impérial, 1432 rue de Bleury; MBAM, 1379a rue Sherbrooke; laïka, 4040 boulevard St-Laurent; never apart, 7049 rue Saint-Urbain; L’un et L’autre, 1641 rue Amherst; Centre Phi, 407 rue Saint Pierre; Cinémathèque Québécoise, 335 boulevard de Maisonneuve E + more locations.
 Website: